 The heatwave has also contributed to an economic slowdown due to a loss of productivity, as thousands of Indians are unable to work in the extreme heat.
 The agriculture sector – which employs over 60% of the population – is often hit hard by these erratic droughts, impacting food stability and sustenance.
 Currently, farmers are struggling to rescue what remains of the country’s wheat crops, piling on existing fears of a global shortage sparked by the war in Ukraine.

 Already among the world’s most water-stressed countries, the heatwave is causing further water shortages across the nations.
-Even though water tankers are keeping communities hydrated, supply is not enough to cover the needs of all residents.
+Even though water tankers are keeping communities hydrated, the supply is not enough to cover the needs of all residents.
 But heat is not the only factor contributing to water scarcity.
 In an interview with the Times of India, lead researcher at Pune-based Watershed Organisation Trust Eshwer Kale described the national water policy as very ‘irrigation-centric’.
-Indeed, over 85% of India’s fresh water is used in agriculture.
+Indeed, over 85% of India’s freshwater is used in agriculture.
 This has led to a crisis in several states, including Punjab, Haryana, and western Uttar Pradesh.
 The indiscriminate use of water for irrigation, coupled with the absence of conservation efforts and the huge policy gap in managing water resources has left over 10% of the country’s water bodies in rural areas redundant.
 A 2019 report predicts that 21 major cities – including New Delhi and India’s IT hub of Bengaluru – will run out of groundwater by 2030, affecting nearly 40% of the population.

 4. Waste Management

 Among the most pressing environmental issues in India is also waste.
 As the second-largest population in the world of nearly 1.4 billion people, it comes as no surprise that 277 million tonnes of municipal solid waste (MSW) are produced there every year.
 Experts estimate that by 2030, MSW is likely to reach 387.8 million tonnes and will more than double the current value by 2050.
 India’s rapid urbanisation makes waste management extremely challenging.
-Currently, about 5% of the total collected waste is recycled, 18% is composted, while the remaining is dumped at landfill sites.
+Currently, about 5% of the total collected waste is recycled, 18% is composted, and the remaining is dumped at landfill sites.

 The plastic crisis in India is one of the worst on the planet.
 According to the Central Pollution Control Board (CPCB), India currently produces more than 25,000 tonnes of plastic waste every day on average, which accounts for almost 6% of the total solid waste generated in the country.
 India stands second among the top 20 countries having a high proportion of riverine plastic emissions nationally as well as globally.
-Indus, Brahmaputra, and the Ganges rivers are known as the ‘highways of plastic flows’ as they carry and drain most of plastic debris in the country.
+Indus, Brahmaputra, and Ganges rivers are known as the ‘highways of plastic flows’ as they carry and drain most of the plastic debris in the country.
 Together with the 10 other topmost polluted rivers, they leak nearly 90% of plastics into the sea globally.

 To tackle this issue, in 2020 the government announced that they would ban the manufacture, sale, distribution, and use of single-use plastics from July 1 2022 onwards.
 Furthermore, around 100 Indian cities are set to be developed as smart cities.
-Despite being still in its early phase, the project sees civic bodies completely redrawing the long-term vision in solid waste management, with smart technologies but also awareness campaigns to encourage community participation building the foundation of new collection and disposal systems.
+Despite being still in its early phase, the project sees civic bodies completely redrawing the long-term vision in solid waste management, with smart technologies but also awareness campaigns to encourage community participation in building the foundation of new collection and disposal systems.

 You Might Also Like: Smart Cities in India